adarkknight/spinMe/README.md

 # spinMe
 Welcome to spinMe, the webapp that will work with your [Discogs](https://www.discogs.com/) vinyl collection to help you find something to listen to!

-_This application uses Discogs’ API but is not affiliated with, sponsored or endorsed by Discogs.
-‘Discogs’ is a trademark of Zink Media, LLC._

 ## Getting Started
 1. clone the repository